PhD, Ecole Polytechnique, France

 MA, Sciences Po Paris, France

 Emmanuelle Vaast is Professor of Information Systems and Associate Dean of Research at the Desautels Faculty of Management of McGill University.
 She teaches the core Information Systems course as well as Managing Information Technology (BCom), Technology and Innovation for Sustainability (BCom) and research methods (PhD.
 Program).

 Emmanuelle Vaast is a Past Division Chair of the Organizational Communication and Information Systems (OCIS) division of the Academy of Management.
-She currently serves as Senior Editor at Information Systems Research.
+She has served as Senior Editor at Information Systems Research.

 Her research examines how social practices emerge and change with the implementation and use of new technologies and how these new practices are associated with organizational and change dynamics.
 She has in particular investigated the learning and knowledge dynamics taking place at different levels (communities and networks of practice, for instance) and the boundary spanning involved in these dynamics when new Information Systems get implemented and used.